2023 Best Law Enforcement & Firefighting Schools in South Carolina

 After completing their degree, homeland security, law enforcement and firefighting graduates from Strayer University - South Carolina carry an average student debtload of $56,537.

-University of South Carolina - Upstate did quite well in this year’s ranking of the best schools for homeland security, law enforcement and firefighting students.
-It came in at #8 on the list.
-USC Upstate is a moderately-sized public school located in the medium-sized suburb of Spartanburg.
+University of South Carolina - Upstate ranked #8 on this year’s Best Law Enforcement & Firefighting Schools in South Carolina list.
+USC Upstate is a medium-sized public school located in the midsize suburb of Spartanburg.

 Homeland Security, Law Enforcement & Firefighting majors at USC Upstate take out an average of $29,875 in student loans while working on their egree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $191.